Bounded Littlewood identities: Macdonald--Koornwinder polynomials

-Since the left-hand side of \eqref{Eq_virtualK} is well-defined for $\la$ a partition and $m$ a half-integer, we can use that equation to eliminate the virtual Koornwinder polynomials in the above formula.
-Also replacing $m^n-\la$ by $\la$ this results in
+Since the left-hand side of \eqref{Eq_virtualK} is well-defined for $\la$ a partition and $m$ a half-integer, we can use that equation to eliminate the virtual Koornwinder polynomials in \eqref{Eq_Khat2-xprod}.
+Also replacing $m^n-\la$ by $\la$, this results in